dnth/active-learning-flywheel/README.md

 - `Evaluation Accuracy`: The accuracy of the model on the evaluation set.
 - `Train Epochs`: The number of epochs used to train the model.
 - `Model`: The model used to train.
+- `Active Learning`: Whether active learning was used to train the model.
 - `Source`: The source of the results.

 ### Imagenette